eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 .. figure:: /rst/figures/screenshots/create_series_dialog.png
     :align: center

-For further details on how to configure a new series refer to :ref:`create_serie`.
+For further details on how to configure a new series refer to :ref:`historic_series` for historic data or :ref:`dynamic_series` for dynamic data.